irenekarijadi/RF-LSTM-CEEMDAN/README.md

 ![alt text](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/Figures/Framework.png)

 ## Installation Requirement
 In order to run the model, a number of packages need to be installed.
-I've listed the versions that I used to run all my simulations, and in most cases its probably fine to run with newer package versions.
-However, this is not guaranteed to always be the case
+Here are the list of the package  version that I used to run all my simulations

 * python 3.7.6
 * EMD-signal 0.2.10